 Eligible organisations

 Grants under this program are made available to organisations not individuals.
-To be successful in gaining funding, your organisation must operate a facility which:
+To be successful in gaining funding, your organisation must operate a facility which meets the requirements for either landfills or for recycling, processing and waste transfer facilities.